evangandy/Reverse-Engineering-Options-Greeks/README.md

 ## Final Reflections

 This project demonstrated that **reverse engineering** complex financial concepts through synthetic data and mathematical modeling creates deeper understanding than traditional textbook approaches.
-By building each Greek from first principles—starting with simple ratios and evolving into sophisticated derivative relationships—we uncovered the intuitive logic behind options pricing.
+By building each Greek from first principles, starting with simple ratios and evolving into sophisticated derivative relationships, I attempted to uncover the intuitive logic behind options pricing.

-The Greeks are no longer mysterious black box formulas—they're logical extensions of basic mathematical relationships that any motivated learner can understand, implement, and apply.

 *Learning through building beats learning through reading.*